 Radical inclusion begins with the self and radiates out to our circles of community, from family and friends to acquaintances and neighbors to cities and nations.

 Radical inclusion begins with including all of ourselves in our experience of life, embracing our shadow selves and the weird, quirky, awkward selves that our culture tells are inappropriate and unwelcome.
 Radical inclusion means accepting all of who we are – everything about our human bodies, brains, hearts, and souls.
-It means accepting where we came from; the ways we name and feel our identity; our illnesses, neuroses and addictions; and how we cope with the hardness of life.
+It means accepting where we came from; what we look like; the ways we name and feel our identity; our gifts and talents; our illnesses, neuroses and addictions; and how we cope with the hardness of life.
 It means accepting our kinks and fetishes, our gender expression or lack thereof, and our love for whomever or whatever brings us alive.
 It also means accepting our failures, our regrets, and the pieces of ourselves we’d rather forget.